Dresden Castle: Museums

-Dresden castle houses five museum sections, the Historic Green Vault and the New Green Vault, the Numismatic Cabinet, the Collection of Prints, Drawings, and Photographs and the Dresden Armory with the Turkish Chamber and the Renaissance Wing.
+Dresden Castle houses five museum sections, the Historic Green Vault and the New Green Vault, the Numismatic Cabinet, the Collection of Prints, Drawings and Photographs and the Dresden Armoury with the Turkish Chamber and the Renaissance Wing.

 Also accessible is an art library (Kunstbibliothek) with approximately 260,000 volumes of special literature on art history.
 The character of the holdings is closely related to the collecting focal points of the museums.

 Historic and New Green Vault

 The Green Vault (Grünes Gewölbe) is a museum that contains the largest collection of treasures in Europe.
 Founded by Augustus II the Strong in 1723, it features a unique and rich variety of exhibits from the period of baroque to classicism.
 The museum consists of the Historic Green Vault (Historisches Grünes Gewölbe) and the New Green Vault (Neues Grünes Gewölbe).

 The Historic Green Vault is known for its treasure chambers and is itself a baroque work of art.
 The New Green Vault is more modern.
 The Historic Green Vault is located on the ground floor of the Dresden Castle and visits require an advance booking; admittance to the New Green Vault, which is on the second floor, is not limited.